xtian/node-armory/README.md

 All methods take an options object and callback as arguments.

-If a string or number is passed instead of an options object, that value will be used as `options.id`.
-The rest of a method's required options can be provided using the `defaults` method.

 If no callback is provided, a Stream will be returned.

 Except for the static APIs, all options objects can have the following properties: